-Tell your member of Congress to support the Journalism Competition & Preservation Act now.
+Tell your member of Congress to support the Journalism Competition & Preservation Act, aka Safe Harbor Bill, now.

-Download and run the print and digital ads from September 21 – October 2.
+Download and run the print and digital ads.

 We have provided PDF and EPS files of the full-color print ad (full- and quarter-page) and the JPEGs for the digital cube and banner ads.

 The print ad can be customized to include your local Congress member’s contact information.